kid-yume/gnglinuxdeployment/docs/deployment/prerequisites/billingaccountid/README.md

 <br></br>

 ### Next Steps
-You have fullfilled the first prequisite and ready to move on to [Creating GnG Organizational Units](https://github.com/kid-yume/gnglinuxdeployment/tree/dev/docs/deployment/prerequisites/organizationalunits) in the prerequisites process.
+You have successfully activated billing and ready to move on to [Creating a Service Account.](https://github.com/kid-yume/gnglinuxdeployment/tree/dev/docs/deployment/prerequisites/serviceaccountcreation) in the prerequisites process.
 Remember the information of the Super Admin and if you do not have access contact your network administrator for further instruction.